The 20 Best Drug Induced Dyskinesia Doctors Near Me in Detroit, MI

 (2.1 miles away)

-Nelson Rodrigues practices in Windsor, Canada.
+Nelson Rodrigues practices practicing medicine in Windsor, Canada.
 Mr. Rodrigues is rated as an Experienced expert by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Bipolar Disorder (BPD), Major Depression, Long Haul COVID, and COVID-19.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Major Depression, Long Haul COVID, and COVID-19.

 Experienced in Drug Induced Dyskinesia